reader1000/timekeeper/README.md

 ## Basic Setup

-* Download the files timekp.py, backend.py and tkutil.py
+* Download the timekeeper.tar.gz
-* Put them in same folder with read/write permission
+* Extract it to folder with read/write permissions

 Note: In the future a nicer way will be provided.